OfirArviv/ud-based-word-reordering/README.md

 ## Prerequisites

-1. The reordering algorithms relies on having a UD parser for the source language.
+- The reordering algorithms relies on having a UD parser for the source language.
 The package utilize [Trankit](https://github.com/nlp-uoregon/trankit) internally in order to parse the source sentences, which means, for basic usage, it only supports languages that are supported by Trankit.
 For advance usage, it is possible to provide your own parse tree of the sentence.
-2. The reordering algorithm is based  on pairwise constraints regulating the linear order of subtrees that share a common parent, which we term POCs for “pairwise ordering constraints”.
+- The reordering algorithm is based  on pairwise constraints regulating the linear order of subtrees that share a common parent, which we term POCs for “pairwise ordering constraints”.
 For further information about these POCs please see the paper.
 These POCs can be extracted from UD treebanks and are required for the running of the algorithm.
-Several POCs has been extracted and are available for usage.
+Several POCs have been extracted and are available for usage.
+For the full list of avilable POCs see the ```estimates_path_dict``` in the `init` function of the `UdReorderingAlgo` class in `reordering_package/ud_reorder_algo.py`.
 To further extract more POCs see the guide below.

 ## Usage